Al Madinah-class frigate

-The Al Madinah class are a series of four frigates built for the Royal Saudi Navy.
+The Al Madinah class are a series of four frigates built in France for the Royal Saudi Navy.
 The ships are named after Saudi cities.
 The first, Al Madinah was commissioned in 1985, and the fourth, Taif was commissioned in 1986.
-The four Al Madinah-class frigates are based in the Red Sea.
+All four Al Madinah-class frigates are based in the Red Sea.

 Description

 The frigates were ordered in October 1980 as part of the "Sawari" programme.
 The Al Madinah class was built in France at the Arsenal de Marine, Lorient (French Government Dockyard and CNIM, La Seyne in the mid-1980s.
 Their full load displacement is 2,610 tons and they are armed with eight Otomat surface-to-surface missiles, one 8-cell Crotale surface-to-air missile launcher, with 26 missiles total.
 The vessels are also armed with one 100 mm/55 dual purpose gun, two 40 mm anti-aircraft guns, four torpedo tubes.
 The frigates have an aft helicopter deck and hangar for use by one Dauphin helicopter.